Installing Heat Recovery System Cost

 House Airtightness

-Mechanical ventilation with heat recovery systems once was thought to be only useful in passive houses or similar structures, but this is no longer the case.
+Mechanical ventilation with heat recovery systems was once thought to be only useful in passive houses or similar structures, but this is no longer the case.
 Although it is correct that the more airtight the building, the more effective the system, this does not preclude its installation in a standard home.

 An MVHR system could provide adequate air quality and cost-effective heat recovery if combined with good insulation and effective action against air leakage.